Camera Height Doesn't Change: Unsupervised Training for Metric Monocular Road-Scene Depth Estimation: FUMET

-where $h_\cam$ is the farthest distance from the pixel in the object instance mask to $\vb{l}$, $h_\obj$ is the height of the 2D bounding box, and $H^{*\tau-1}_\cam$ is the pseudo camera height at the $\tau$-th epoch derived in \cref{eq:UpdateCamHeight}.
-By comparing the relative gap between $\tilde{H}_\obj$ and the object height prior $H_\obj$, we determine the \emph{outliers} as
+Based on the approximations in~\cite{PuttingObjects}, we derive the approximate metric-scale object height $\hat{H}_\obj \approx \frac{h_\obj}{h_\cam} H^{*\tau-1}_\cam$, where $h_\cam$ is the farthest distance from the pixel in the object instance mask to $\vb{l}$, $h_\obj$ is the farthest distance between two points on the object mask on which tangent lines parallel to $\vb{l}$ lie, and $H^{*\tau-1}_\cam$ is the pseudo camera height at the $\tau$-th epoch derived in \cref{eq:UpdateCamHeight}.
+By comparing the relative gap between $\hat{H}_\obj$ and the object height prior $H_\obj$, we determine the outliers as

 In all the experiments, we set the threshold $\mathcal{T}$ to 0.2.